1999 Bielefeld shooting

-On 9 November 1999, a mass murder took place at an apartment building in Bielefeld, North Rhine-Westphalia, Germany, when 34-year-old Mehmet Kaya shot and killed seven members of the same family.
-The gunman fled the state and killed himself hours later when he was caught by police in Tübingen.
+On 9 November 1999, a mass murder took place at an apartment building in Bielefeld, North Rhine-Westphalia, Germany.
+Seven members of the Tetik family were killed in a shooting at their home.
+The gunman killed himself hours later when he was caught by police in Tübingen.

 Shooting

 On the evening of 9 November 1999, at around 18:00, Mehmet Kaya told his wife that he was going to drive his VW bus out of town for a work-related activity.
-He drove from his home in Tübingen to Bielefeld and arrived at his destination just after 20:00.
-At 20:45, Kaya entered a six-floor housing complex in Sudbrack borough and rang the doorbell of apartment 21 on the first floor, where the 13-person Tetik family resided.
+Armed with a loaded handgun and three magazines, he drove from his home in Tübingen to Bielefeld and arrived at his destination just after 20:00.
+At 20:45, Kaya entered a six-floor housing complex in Sudbrack borough and rang the doorbell of a random apartment.
+He was remotely buzzed in and headed for apartment 21 on the first floor, where the 13-person Tetik family resided.

 The door was opened by Ayşe Tetik, the wife of the Tetik son, who was immediately shot twice by Kaya.
 Entering the living room, he shot Mehmet Tetik and his brother-in-law Kemal Çerçi as they were sitting on a couch.
-The mother of the household, Fatima, tried to pull Kaya to the ground, pleading with him to "please not kill them", but Kaya ignored the elderly woman and proceeded to shoot her husband Halit Tetik.
+The mother of the household, Fatima, tried to pull Kaya to the ground, pleading with him to "please not kill them", but Kaya ignored her and proceeded to shoot her husband Halit Tetik.
 Kaya followed the fleeing Ayşe Çerçi into a bedroom, where he shot her and her two teenage sisters Esengül and Zübeyde Tetik.
 Kaya then walked out of the apartment, returned to his car and drove back onto the Autobahn.
 The murders occurred in the span of just over a minute.
 Kaya reloaded the magazine four times and 18 casings were found at the scene.

-At 20:49, four minutes after the shooting, police arrived at the scene, finding six of the victims dead.
-Two women were found alive.
-53-year-old Fatima Tetik was unharmed, but 17-year-old Esengül Tetik was in critical condition and had to be resuscitated at the scene.
-Esengül died of her injuries in the afternoon of the following day.
+At 20:49, four minutes after the shooting, police arrived at the scene, having been called by neighbours who heard the gunshots.
+Officers found six of the victims dead while two women, 53-year-old Fatima Tetik and 17-year-old Esengül Tetik, were still alive.
+Fatima was unharmed, but Esengül was in critical condition and had to be resuscitated at the scene.
+Esengül remained in a coma and died of her injuries in the afternoon of the following day.
 In the bedroom, officers found four surviving children, aged 3 to 15.
 One of the children identified the attacker to officers, with police launching a nationwide manhunt for Kaya at 21:30.

-Police surveiled all major roadways between North Rhine-Westphalia and Baden-Württemberg.
+Police, including SEK units, surveiled all major roadways between North Rhine-Westphalia and Baden-Württemberg.
 A patrol car spotted Kaya's distinct red-white vehicle on B27 near Reutlingen and engaged him in a car chase.
 Just before reaching the junction into Tübingen, Kaya steered off the road, exited the car and fired two fatal gunshots into his temple.